Kate Walker (Syberia): Appearances

-Syberia

-Tasked by her employer at the American law firm Marson & Lormont with overseeing the sale of an automaton factory owned by the Voralberg family, Kate Walker arrives in the fictional European city of Valadilene and witnesses the funeral of the factory's recently deceased owner, which is conducted entirely by a troupe of highly advanced automatons.
+As introduced in Syberia, Kate is tasked by her employer at the American law firm Marson & Lormont with overseeing the sale of an automaton factory owned by the Voralberg family, Kate Walker arrives in the fictional European city of Valadilene and witnesses the funeral of the factory's recently deceased owner, which is conducted entirely by a troupe of highly advanced automatons.
 Inside the factory, she meets and befriends a sentient automaton named Oscar.
 She learns that he is created and designed by Hans Voralberg, the last surviving member of the Voralberg family and heir to the factory, to drive a clockwork train that terminates at an undisclosed location in a Siberian tundra.
-Walker's subsequent journey across continental Europe and the former Soviet Union to find Voralberg is often interspersed with telephone conversions with her family and friends back in New York City.
+Walker's subsequent journey across continental Europe and the former Soviet Union to find Voralberg is often interspersed with telephone conversations with her family and friends back in New York City.
 This eventually led Walker to question her own life choices.
 Upon meeting Voralberg, Walker decides to abandon her assignment and joins him on the clockwork train to search for Syberia, a legendary island sacred to the Youkol people and said to host the world's remnant mammoth population.

-Syberia II

-Walker, Oscar and Voralberg continue on their train journey to search for Syberia and its living prehistoric mammoths.
-As a consequence of Walker's refusal to return to the United States as well as her decision cut ties with her employer, fiancé, close friend, and her own mother, she is pursued by a private detective hired by Marson & Lormont.
+In Syberia II, Walker, Oscar and Voralberg continue on their train journey to search for Syberia and its living prehistoric mammoths.
+As a consequence of Walker's refusal to return to the United States as well as her decision to cut ties with her employer, fiancé, close friend, and her own mother, she is pursued by a private detective hired by Marson & Lormont.
 Voralberg's health begins to deteriorate following a stopover, forcing Walker to seek treatment for him at a nearby monastery perched on a clifftop.
-After she treats Voralberg with an obscure remedy of Youkol origin which she discovered at the monastery, two local men hijack the train and forces Oscar to disembark and resume its journey.
+After she treats Voralberg with an obscure remedy of Youkol origin which she discovered at the monastery, two local men hijack the train and force Oscar to disembark and resume its journey.
 Walker catches up to the thugs and fends them off following a protracted pursuit.
 The train eventually reaches what appears to be its end destination in front of a large statue, soon revealed to be the site of a Youkol settlement hidden underground.
 Once there, Walker learns that Oscar's body is designed to be an exoskeleton to support Voralberg in the event of his ailing health, leaving her with a mechanical "heart" containing Oscar's memories and programming as a keepsake.
 The Youkol prepares a ship for Walker and Voralberg for their voyage to the island of Syberia, fulfilling the latter's lifelong wish to meet a living mammoth.